HaxeFoundation/haxedevelop.org/assets/content/documentation/editing.md

 In order to add, remove or edit task 'switches', you go to:
 _Tools -> Program Settings -> TaskListPanel -> Group Values_

-To add something to the tasklist, type the following:
+To add something to the task list, type the following:

 ```haxe
 //TODO something I need to do